Hancock County teen killed in accidental shooting

 HANCOCK COUNTY, Miss.
-(WJTV) – A 14-year-old was killed in an accidental shooting on Tuesday, April 5.
+(WJTV) – A 14-year-old was killed in an accidental shooting on Tuesday, April 5 in Hancock County.

 According to The Sun Herald, Alexis Pierson died at home in the Bayside community after she was accidentally shot by a child.
 The child was only nine or 10 years old.

-Her stepfather said she had friends over and one of them brought a gun which the younger child later found.
+Her stepfather said Pierson had friends over, and one of them brought a gun, which the younger child later found.

-Alexis was a cheerleader and wanted to become a police officer.
-The case is being turned over to the youth court.
+Pierson’s family said she was a cheerleader and wanted to become a police officer.
+The case was turned over to the youth court.